chcrestani/GBS_prophage_integrase_typing/README.md

-# GBS_prophage_integrase_typing
+# GBS prophage integrase typing

+## The method

-This repository hosts a database of known GBS prophage integrase types.
-BLAST can be used to search for prophage integrase translated amino acid sequences in a query nucleotide sequence or in multifasta files.
+This repository hosts a database of **sixteen GBS prophage integrase types** identified among twelwe insertion sites (Crestani et al., 2020).
+BLAST can be used to search for prophage integrase translated amino acid sequences in a query nucleotide sequence or in multifasta files with the command *blastx*.
 This prophage typing method is quick, reproducible and easily applicable on large datasets of genomes even by people with little computational experience.

 ![alt text](https://github.com/chcrestani/GBS_prophage_integrase_typing/blob/master/Map-1.png)